InfiniteCanvasLLC/Newton/README.md

 ![](docs/images/dashboard_actions.png)

+### Parties

+A party contains many users.
+A user can also belong to many parties.
+This is called a "Has and Belong To Many" relationship (HABTM) and is slightly more complex in any database system.
+The pieces are:

+1. A Users table which stores the list of users as well as their attributes.
+But no information about party membership is in this table since a user can be part of infinite parties.
+2. A Parties table which stores the list of parties as well as their attributes.
+But no information about user membership is in this table since a party can contain infinite users.
+3. A User_Parties table which is called a join table.
+This stores association between a user and parties.
+Using this table, all parties that a user is part of can be obtained.
+All users that a party contains can also be contained.

+#### Joining parties

+Right now it is only possible for an administrator (which for now is everyone) to assign a user to a party.
+This is done by going to (http://localhost:3000/users) and editing a particular user.

+From that page, groups can be joined or left as desired.

 ### Conclusion
 This is still very early in development, there isn't much to say.
 Please ask on the #newton channel with any questions or concerns.